Hellraiser III: Hell on Earth: Reception

 Commenting on the film's acting, Varietys review identified Farrell as a "strong heroine" and Bradley as "a commanding presence".
 Harrington said it was "hardly a surprise that Bradley steals the film" and called Farrell "solid".
 Maslin said that Pinhead's portrayal makes him of interest to "a more discerning audience", and the film "unfolds as intelligently as it can, under the circumstances".
-Bradley was also highlighted by Thomas, who called him "a fine actor of much resonance"; Thomas wrote that none of the other cast members are as good, describing them as "callow".
-In a retrospective of the entire series for The A.V.
+Bradley was also highlighted by Thomas, who called him "a fine actor of much resonance"; Thomas wrote that none of the other cast are as good, describing them as "callow".
+In a Hellraiser retrospective for The A.V.
 Club, Katie Rife wrote that "everyone is acting as hard as they possibly can", but the campy scenes make the more serious ones difficult to accept.
 She also criticized the dialogue as "rejected first drafts of a True Detective episode".

 Variety called the film "an effective combination of imaginative special effects with the strangeness of author Clive Barker's original conception".
 In a pun on special effects supervisor Bob Keen's name, Harrington called the effects "peachy Keen" and said Pinhead is Keen's masterpiece.
 Maslin's review described the special effects as "commendable" for bringing sophistication and "helping to usher in the age of high-tech horror".
 Thomas wrote that the effects are "too obviously synthetic to scare adults" but could be nightmarish for children.
 Writing for the Deseret News, Chris Hicks said the film is "one of the most gruesome and unpleasant horror movies", enjoyable only by fans of splatter films.
 Barton criticized the new Cenobites as "lame" and said the special effects have not aged well, now seeming to be "sickeningly amaturish".
 According to Barton, this makes the film "pretty tedious viewing".
 Rife said the design of the new Cenobites bears "the distinct stamp of the early '90s".